Legal Recording And Reporting Requirements Of Accidents

 • A member of the public is killed or taken to hospital.

-The responsible person must notify the enforcing authority without delay by the quickest practicable means, such as by telephone.
-They will need to give brief details about the organization, the injured person(s), and the accident’s circumstances.
+The responsible person must notify the enforcing authority immediately by the quickest practicable means, such as by telephone.
+They must briefly describe the organization, the injured person(s), and the accident’s circumstances.
 Within 10 days, the responsible person must also send a completed accident report form, F2508.

 Over 3-day lost time injury